Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

 \subsection{Projected Images Based Segmentation}

-The core idea of projected images based semantic segmentation is to use 2D-CNNs to exploit features from projected images of 3D scenes/shapes and then fuse these features for label prediction.
-This pipeline not only exploits more semantic information from large-scale scenes compared to a single-view image, but also reduces the data size of a 3D scene compared to a point cloud.
-The projected images mainly include \emph{multi-view images}~or \emph{spherical images}.
-Projected images based semantic segmentation methods are summarized in Table \ref{table3}.
+The main idea behind projected image-based semantic segmentation is to leverage 2D CNNs to extract features from 2D projections of 3D scenes or shapes and subsequently combine these features for label prediction.
+This approach allows for capturing richer semantic information from large-scale scenes compared to single-view images, and reduces the data size of a 3D scene relative to a point cloud.
+The projected images are typically multi-view or spherical images.